 Our school gives teachers a one-way flight at the beginning and the end of their contract (August and June-July).
 At Christmas, we flew home on Christmas eve (Ukrainian Christmas is in January).
 We flew back again about two weeks’ later.
 Flights cost about £250 for each of us, from Kiev via Paris or Amsterdam with Air France, or direct to London with Ukrainian Airways.

 There wasn’t much need to take taxis often.
 A taxi from the beach cost about 50 grivna and it was the same for a taxi to the airport.
-Booking a taxi when you speak terrible Russian became much easier with the appearance of the Bond app (like Grab taxi and all the other taxi apps around the world).
+Booking a taxi when you speak terrible Russian became much easier with the appearance of the Bond app, and then Uklon (like Grab taxi and all the other taxi apps around the world).

 Local groceries are cheap, meaning bread, pasta, rice, and canned staples.
 Fruit and vegetables are really cheap in season.
 In summer, a big basket of cherries or strawberries was about $1.
 Out of season, fruit and veg could be really expensive though.
 Imported products were also pricey.
 In total, we probably spent about 500-1000 UAH a week.

-Eating out was really affordable.
+Eating out in Odessa was really affordable.
 A meal in an average restaurant was less than 200 UAH.
 Even the expensive places were affordable.
 We went out to the Steakhouse – quite a swish restaurant in the city centre.
 We had a meal each, including steak, Kris had two imported beers and I had two glasses of Argentinean red wine, all for less than $35.
 This was a special treat.
-We ate out in other places several times a week.
+The low cost of living in Odessa means that we ate out in other places several times a week.

 Again, this is really affordable.
 A pint of local beer costs about 25 UAH.
 Even a pint of Stella will only set you back 40.
 Ukrainian wine is also cheap and decent, as is Georgian wine, and you can get a glass for about 40 UAH.
 If you’re celebrating, you can buy a bottle of Ukrainian fizzy wine for about 200 UAH.

-If you were considering moving to Odessa to live, hopefully, this will help you understand how much you will need to live on.
+If you were considering moving there to live, hopefully, this will help you understand your cost of living in Odessa.
 If you have any further questions about it, contact us through this blog, or leave a comment.
 We’ll be happy to help.